talkdesk-tdx/justify/README.md

 $ cd justify
 $ mvn clean install -P release
 ```
-## Release Instructions

-### Snapshot
-Maven Snapshots are built and pushed automatically by Drone on every code merge to `master` branch.

-### Release

-The command will trigger a new release using the [Maven Release plugin](https://maven.apache.org/maven-release/maven-release-plugin/).

 ## Copyright Notice
 Copyright &copy; 2018-2019 the Justify authors.
 This software is licensed under [Apache License, Versions 2.0][Apache 2.0 License].